flapjack/flapjack.io/USING.md

     -k, --check CHECK                CHECK to generate failure events for ('HTTP') -s, --state STATE                optional STATE to generate failure events with ('CRITICAL')
 ```

-### flapjack-nagios-receiver

-    flapjack-nagios-receiver COMMAND [OPTIONS]

-    Commands
-         start                           start flapjack-nagios-receiver
-         stop                            stop flapjack-nagios-receiver
-         restart                         (re)start flapjack-nagios-receiver
-         status                          see if flapjack-nagios-receiver is running

-    Options
-        -c, --config [PATH]              PATH to the config file to use
-        -f, --fifo FIFO                  Path to the nagios perfdata named pipe
-        -d, --[no-]daemonize             Daemonize?
-        -p, --pidfile [PATH]             PATH to the pidfile to write to
-        -l, --logfile [PATH]             PATH to the logfile to write to

 <a id="resque">&nbsp;</a>
 ## Resque